ACB-prgm/CryptoTradingBot/README.md

 # CryptoTradingBot
 A work-in-progress trading bot to trade crypto at a daily rate using the robinhood API.

 Currently, this works on a simple buy low, sell high strategy where all price changes greater than the LIMIT are considered for a trade.
+The amount of crypto purchased at each event is currently determined by the magnitude of the change as a percent of the user's available buying power.
 The script keeps track of each purchase seperately so that it will only sell once a price change event exceeds its purchase price.

+### IDEAS
-The LIMIT is currently arbitrary, so I would like to make an algorithm that analyzes a 5 year history and can determine the optimal LIMIT.
-I also need to make safeguards for crashes and volatility changes, as this strategy only works for typical market fluctuations over medium to long periods.
-The amount of crypto purchased at each event is currently determined by the magnitude of change as a percent of the user's available buying power.
+- The LIMIT is currently arbitrary, so I would like to make an algorithm that analyzes a 5 year history and can determine the optimal LIMIT.
+- Make safeguards for crashes and volatility changes, as this strategy only works for typical market fluctuations over medium to long periods.
+- Potentially alter the trading frequency and LIMIT based upon the volatility of the market.

 Here is an simulation of the bot's trading patterns for DOGE over the last 3 months: